anmolchawla/Data-Visualizations---Interactive-and-Animated-Transitions-for-Rural-Population-Data/ASSIGNMENT.md

 # INF 554 Assignment 8

 ## Description
 Use the countries of Assignment 1.
 Load the data in JSON format and implement a D3 bar chart complete with axes, tick marks, tick mark labels, axes labels and title.
 Implement smooth transitions based on user input to reorder the bars: show all bars in alphabetic order (default), ascending order, descending order, show only top 5, show only bottom 5.
 Update the axes and  as needed as the chart transitions.
+Describe the data and cite your source in a8.html.

 Demonstrate good development practices in README.md (explain set-up & deployment).
 Publish on your USC SCF account ([see instructions below](#usc-scf-publishing-instructions)) and add a link to the **published** `a8.html` in `README.md`.
 All files, including `a8.html` should be stored in the repository.
 Describe the data and cite your source in `a8.html`.